cypress-io/cypress/docs/source/guides/advanced-cypress/web-security.md

 Browsers refuse to display insecure content on a secure page.
 Because Cypress initially changed its URL to match `https://app.corp.com` when the browser followed the `href` to `http://app.corp.com/page2`, the browser will refuse to display the contents.

-Now you may be thinking...'this sounds like a problem with Cypress because when I work with my application outside of Cypress it works just fine'.
+Now you may be thinking, *This sounds like a problem with Cypress because when I work with my application outside of Cypress it works just fine.*😒

 However, the truth is, Cypress is exposing a **security vulnerability** in your application, and you *want* it to fail in Cypress.